bytebutcher/snippet/README.md

 Since this is not always the thing you wanna do `snippet` allows marking placeholders as repeatable.
 This is done by placing three dots at the end of a placeholder.
 By default arguments which are associated with a repeatable placeholder are separated by space.
-However, it is also possible to specify a custom character as separator:
+To specify a custom character sequence you may use the `join` codec:

 ```
 $ snippet -f "<arg1>" hello world